OlekTk/NimbleStroker/README.md

 | TX           | RX or RxD     |
 | RX           | TX or TxD     |

-To build the interface, you can use and old (4 wire!) telephone cable with RJ11 connector and a soldering iron.
+To build the interface, you can use an old (4 wire!) telephone cable with RJ11 connector and a soldering iron.

 ## Troubleshooting